 Violent crime impacts every aspect of a person's life.
 The resulting physical and psychological injuries can affect a person's ability to work, go to school, and meet their own individual goals and aspirations.
 Often victims may require treatment to address the injuries caused by the violent acts of another.
 The monetary expenses incurred - after losing a loved one, for medical and dental care, psychological assistance, crime scene clean up services, and future security measures - should not serve to further victimize those who are affected by violent crime.

 Through the Victim Compensation Division, the Attorney General's Office is often able to provide financial assistance to eligible victims of violent crime for medical and dental care, mental health counseling, funeral and burial costs, crime scene clean up services, and security measures.
-Our division uses funds obtained from perpetrators, and can assist with expenses up to a maximum of $25,000 per crime.
+Our division uses funds obtained from perpetrators, and can assist with expenses up to a maximum of $25,000 per crime or up to a maximum of $50,000 per crime for cases where the victim sustained catastrophic injuries.
 Experienced staff within this division will assist victims in understanding their rights as a crime victim, determining what expenses may be eligible for compensation, and assessing what other resources are available to assist them.

 If you or a loved one has been the victim of violent crime, please contact the Victim Compensation staff at the Office of Attorney General Martha Coakley for further assistance, at (617) 727-2200 ext.
 2160.
 Please note that victim compensation funds are funds of last resort and are to be rewarded only after all other forms of assistance have been exhausted.
 For further information about victim rights and victim services, visit the Reporting a Violent Crime section of our website.